Cinnamomum Zeylanicum Vs Cassia

 Anti-Obesity Effects

-Cinnamon Zeylanicum has been found to reduces obesity.
-A recent study covering 84 obese and diabetic men with 8g vs 4g doses per day confirmed the Cinnamon Zeylanicum’s ability to control cholesterol as well as blood sugar and to improve weight and body mass.
+Cinnamomum Zeylanicum has been found to reduces obesity.
+A recent study covering 84 obese and diabetic men with 8g vs 4g doses per day confirmed the Cinnamomum Zeylanicum's ability to control cholesterol as well as blood sugar and to improve weight and body mass.

 This study confirmed the findings of a paper showing similar results published in the journal of clinical nutrition that looked at 12 different human trials where the researchers specifically analyzed the body weight (BW), Body Mass Index (BMI), Waist Circumference (WC), and Fat Mass (FM) of the 786 people that had enrolled in these trials.